 For drivers who receive traffic tickets in West Virginia, it can be difficult to find an attorney who knows the West Virginia court system.
 If you find yourself in that position, Logue Law Group is here to help.
-Call Sean Logue any time of the day or night at (412) 612-2210 or (412) 612-2210.
+Call Sean Logue any time of the day or night at 844.PITT.DUI or 844.PITT.DUI.
 Initial consultations are free.

 Don’t delay in calling a West Virginia attorney if you are from New York, or any other state, and are ticketed in West Virginia.
 Delays in seeking legal assistance may result in you paying higher fines than necessary.
 Call today!